 Learning Format.
 The course is grounded in experiential learning that enables students to explore and apply theory in practical assignments.
 Learning is facilitated by readings, recordings, postings, and discussions.
-Virtual classes are delivered remotely via eClass and Zoom as outlined below.
+Classes are delivered in-person, and remotely as necessary, along with online support, as outlined below.

-TIME COMPONENT LEARNING ACTIVITY Before Class Preliminaries Instructor recording of lecture, briefing, debriefing, and/or story Instructor posting of meeting agenda and learning materials Student reading and preparation 19:00 Opening Virtual gathering, welcome, and storyMeeting objective and agendaAnnouncements 19:20 Action Learning (as applicable) Assignment orientation, briefing, and/or debriefing Case study or exercise activity and debriefing Plenary Q&A 20:00 Thematic Topic (except workshops) Questions from lecture and readings for breakout room discussion Plenary Q&A Next class and closing After Class Follow-up Instructor posting of recorded meeting and announcements Student individual study and discussion forum Instructor response to requests for coaching and advice
+TIME COMPONENT LEARNING ACTIVITY Before Class Preliminaries Instructor recording of lecture, briefing, debriefing, and/or story Instructor posting of meeting agenda and learning materials Student reading and preparation 19:00 Opening Class gathering, welcome, and story Meeting objective and agenda Announcements 19:20 Action Learning (as applicable) Assignment workshop, orientation, briefing, and/or debriefing Case study or exercise activity and debriefing Plenary/breakout discussion and Q&A 20:00 Thematic Topic (except workshops) Lecture, readings, and/or current events Plenary/breakout discussion and Q&A Next class and closing After Class Follow-up Instructor posting of announcements and any recorded meetings Student individual study and discussion forum Instructor response to requests for coaching and advice